Global Privacy Policy

 Consent to Share Personal Information When Using Chat Function

 By using the Live Chat feature, you consent to our collection and analysis of all personal information provided.
 The Live Chat feature does not use any chatbot or artificial intelligence technology.
 Rather, each chat takes place with a live representative of the Company.
-We utilize a vendor called Drift.com and (“Chat Vendors”) to process, analyze, and store the contents of the chat on our behalf.
+We utilize a vendor called Krista Software, Inc. (“Chat Vendors”) to process, analyze, and store the contents of the chat on our behalf.
 The Chat Vendor “will not sell this data or share it besides back to the Company or another vendor engaged to assist in the services provided to the Company.
 The Chat Vendors will not use or disclose this data for any purpose other than providing services to the Company.
-For more information on how the Chat Vendors may use or disclose your personal information, please review their privacy policy Drift.com Privacy Policy and By using these forms and features, you direct the Company to disclose to and share with the Chat Vendors any personal information you provide.
+For more information on how the Chat Vendors may use or disclose your personal information, please review their privacy policy, HERE, and by using these forms and features, you direct the Company to disclose to and share with the Chat Vendors any personal information you provide.
 You cannot use the Live Chat feature without consenting to these terms and to the disclosure of your personal information to the Chat Vendor.
 If you do not consent to such disclosure, please do NOT use the Live Chat feature.

 Collection of Personal Information and Sensitive Personal Information